unnot1ced/pycordbot/README.md

 # Pycordbot :D

-# - UNDER MAINTANCE TILL 13th of may 13:00 gmt -2)
-An awesome Python bot that can do some cool tasks!
 Created just for fun and learning - not meant to be a big server bot :)

 ## What's This About? :)